The Crown season 6: Casting

 In January 2020, Imelda Staunton was announced as succeeding Colman as the Queen in the fifth season, and her role in the final sixth season was reported in July.
 The same month, Lesley Manville was announced as portraying Princess Margaret, and the following month, Jonathan Pryce and Elizabeth Debicki were cast as Prince Philip and Diana, Princess of Wales, respectively.
 In October 2020, Dominic West was in talks to play Prince Charles and was officially confirmed as part of the cast in April 2021.
 In June 2021, Olivia Williams announced that she would portray Camilla Parker Bowles.
 In September 2022, Rufus Kampa and Ed McVey were cast as Prince William, while Meg Bellamy was cast as Kate Middleton.
 Viola Prettejohn was cast as young Elizabeth, while Beau Gadsdon reprised her role as young Margaret, for flashback scenes set on Victory in Europe Day.

 Filming

 Filming for the season began in early September 2022, but was paused following the death of Queen Elizabeth II on 8 September 2022.
 On that day, Manville said she filmed an "emotional scene" between her character, Princess Margaret, and the Queen in hospital, and the scene was finished at around 16:00 BST.
-Two-and-a-half-hours later, the real-life Queen's death was publicly announced.
+The real-life Queen's death was publicly announced two and a half hours later.

 Production resumed the following week, but was paused again on the day of the Queen's funeral on 19 September 2022.
 Filming wrapped on 21 April 2023, the day of what would have been the Queen's 97th birthday.